bigmyx/dummy/README.md

 ## Configuration

-Change `users` dict variable as you need
+Change `users` dict variable as you need.
 You will probably want to change `ALLOWED_EXTENSIONS` too.

 ## Usage